The Second Founding of America Multicultural Learning Center

 The Second Founding Youth Chorale

 The Second Founding Youth Chorale will be a world-class assemblage of thirty or more middle and high school singers who will travel the state, region, and nation performing songs of freedom under the direction of experienced instructors to teach students how to write music, play instruments, dance, and perform while telling the untold stories of our nation's past.
-Backed by Beaufort County Middle Schools with the support of the Beaufort County School District and others with seed funding from SC Humanities.
+Backed by Era County Middle Schools with the support of the Era County School District and others with seed funding from SC Humanities.

 The Second Founding Storytellers

 The Second Founding Storytellers is a group of student storytellers and videographers, who will create mini-documentaries related to Reconstruction leaders, events, locations and stories to be distributed through educational channels.
-The group’s magnum opus will be a documentary including a full-length play on the life of Harriet Tubman, founder of the Underground Railroad, that was researched, written, costumed and performed by Beaufort Middle School staff and students.
+The group’s magnum opus will be a documentary including a full-length play on the life of Harriet Tubman, founder of the Underground Railroad, that was researched, written, costumed and performed by Era Middle School staff and students.

 The Visual Arts Project